 Winter will come with lots of cool drone reviews on FirstQuadcopter.
-We are expecting this month at least 8 new drones till the end of the year.
-Few of them will be reviewed not just firstly, but also exclusively here, on your favorite drone blog.
-We will start with the Lefant Zeraxa Pro, a quite nice entry-level drone.
+We are expecting this month at least 8 new drones by the end of the year.
+A few of them will be reviewed not just first but also exclusively here on your favorite drone blog.
+We will start with the Lefant Zeraxa Pro, a nice entry-level drone.

 Lefant is a relatively unknown RC brand.
 Their products can be found on eBay and Amazon.
-Currently, the Zeraxa Pro (66223) is their flag-ship model.
+Currently, the Zeraxa Pro (66223) is their flagship model.
 It features all the usual stuff (alt-hold & headless mode), plus some cool extras.
-In addition to the frontal 720P WiFi FPV camera, it has a second camera facing the ground which serves as optical flow sensor.
+In addition to the frontal 720P WiFi FPV camera, it has a second camera facing the ground, which serves as an optical flow sensor.

 Lefant Zeraxa Pro core features